DebrajGhose/RecRoomPaintball/README.md

 | B    | Eli  | 27    | 25     |
 | B    | Tir  | 40    | 10     |

+Both Tir and Zel have a k/d of 4, but the magnitude of scores suggest that Tir might have had a bigger influence on the game's outcome.
+Thus, I propose using a new metric called *"Impact"*, which attempts to use player scores in Team Battle mode to asses how much they affected a game's outcome (I realize that not all player contributions are successfully captured by the scores alone).

+Let's plot these results.

 ![Impact metric](https://github.com/DebrajGhose/RecRoomPaintball/blob/master/Metrics/Metric.svg)

 In the graph on the left, we plot **normalized kills vs deaths** (see equation below) for each player.
 Each dot defines a vector from the origin that has a magnitude and angle.
 The magnitude captures a player's "effect" on the game and the angle tells you if they performed favorably (angle>45) or unfavorably (angle<45).

 Intuitively, both Zel and Tir have the same k/d, but Tir clearly contributed more to the game.
 This is captured by the magnitudes of their respecive vectors.
 On the other hand, Tir and Ash contributed heavily to the game's outcome but Tir's perfomance was favorable for his team, while Ash's performance was unfavorable for his team -- this is reflected by the angles of their respective vectors.

-In the graph on the right, we obtain a bar chart for Impact (I) of each player by muliplying their **vector magnitude** with the **scaled and normalized vector angle**.
+In the graph on the right, we obtain a bar chart for Impact (I) of each player by muliplying their **vector magnitude** with a **scaled and normalized vector angle**.

 Formula (all angles are in degrees):